Mike Salva of Pitney Bowes isn’t a Mind Reader—Fortunately, He’s Got People Analytics for That

 At Pitney, we spend a lot of time pairing our analytics and design thinking work.
 When you pair those two together and keep the employee at the heart of the questions you ask, you can really make some magic.
 For example, when we think about our recruiting-based questions or our retention-based questions, we have to put ourselves in the shoes of an hourly package handler in Omaha.
 It’s important to bring that perspective to everything that we’re thinking about on the analytics front.

 Because every single one of those employees is creating data in how they work, how they act and how they choose to be a part of the organization.
 Always keeping our end users in mind is really critical to being able to do this kind of work and do it effectively.

-What kind of workforce challenges did Pitney Bowes face over the last 18 months?
+What kind of workforce challenges did Pitney Bowes face during the onset of the pandemic?

 Right as the lockdown set in, around the April-May timeframe, we saw a huge surge in our ecommerce business and experienced the kind of parcel volume that we typically only see during the holidays.
 That was about three to five years of parcel growth within a nine-month period that we were not anticipating, which resulted in a huge surge in the need for talent.

 One of the things that was most critical to be able to meet those incredible staffing needs was understanding how parcel volume translated into labor hours and labor hours into staffing.
 We really needed to get in lock step with the business to be able to deliver on that—and in such a short period of time.

 How did analytics help you weather that storm?

 The ability to get into a level of depth beyond just adding your requisitions into your ATS and understanding how we are recruiting—not just who we are recruiting—has been really, really critical.